bedrock-ws/bedrockws-deno/manual/src/setup.md

 > [!IMPORTANT]
 > On PlayStation 4 and 5, a PlayStation Plus subscription is required for
-> Online play.
+> online play.
 This includes online play in the local network.